us-amlr/cs-phoc/readme-data.md

 ### Beaches

+Note that in the INACH data,

-* 'Nibaldo Bahamondes' mapped to 'Peninsula Cerro Gajardo'
+* Records with 'Nibaldo Bahamondes' were mapped to 'Peninsula Cerro Gajardo' to be consistent with US AMLR data.
-* 'Punta Olivia' merged with 'Alcazar' records
+* Records with location 'Punta Olivia' were merged with 'Alcazar' records.
-* 'Rocas Yeco' merged with 'Schiappacasse' records
+* Records with location 'Rocas Yeco' were merged with 'Schiappacasse' records.

-* Make note about Copihue: combo of Copi and Hue beahces

-### TODO:

 * 2005/06: only a single entry for all of Cape Shirreff.
 Notes say "There was no per beach countings in the documents.
 Only total of the whole cape not including San Telmo".
-What beaches does this include?
-* Map Paso Ancho records to Media Luna?
-This is what happens in US AMLR location_group.
-TODO: add location_group in combined data.
-* Remove records from 1 Feb, 8 Feb, and 16 Feb 2007 based on "I would not trust this week" notes?
+* Make note about Copihue: combo of Copi and Hue beahces

 ## US AMLR Phocid Census Data